 The second woman, age 61, shared that she’s no longer as responsive as she used to be and wanted to know if this was normal.
 She finds it takes taking longer to reach an orgasm.

 There are a couple of things I want to share about these conversations.
-First of all, I feel honored when women reach out to me. with sexuality questions.
+First of all, I feel honored when women reach out to me with sexuality questions.
 I love engaging with women who are exploring their capacity for pleasure.
-When we ask questions, explore our bodies and learn how to accept our changing bodies we are creating more pleasurable intimate encounters.
+When we ask questions, explore our bodies and learn how to accept our changing bodies we are creating space for more pleasurable intimate encounters.
 This is women taking ownership of their bodies and expressing a desire to engage in new ways with a lover.

 My comment to the first woman was that this lover was making generalizations, possibly defensive if he measures his prowess by a woman’s orgasms.
 There was a hint in his comment of “There must be something wrong with you because all my past lovers were able to cum more quickly.”
 I’ve been given that line before.